spektor56/OpenpilotToolkit/README.md

 ------

 Windows app:
-- Drive video preview and raw export of all cameras (video preview is first segment only for now)
+- Drive video player and raw export of all cameras
 - SSH wizard to generate and install SSH keys
 - Remote control for common functions
 - Fork installer